OpenMoonRay/openmoonray-docs/docs/moonray/maps/HairMap.md

   default: [ 1, 1, 1 ]

-  Bound image map must have a HairColumnUvMap bound to its input texture coordinates.
+  <p>Bound image map must have a HairColumnUvMap bound to its input texture coordinates.<\p>

   <h3>gain</h3>